tulsluper/bportlog/README.md

 Clone the repo or download the latest release and unpack to bportlog.

+Install python-dev and python-pip on system.

-Install requirements `sudo pip install -r requirements.txt`
+Install requirements `sudo pip install -r requirements.txt`.

 ### Configure bportlog